-- o English: 4 Units - o Math: 4 Units, including algebra I, geometry, algebra II (or equivalent), and one other higher level course. - Science: 4 Units of advanced science, including one unit of physics and one unit of chemistry o Fine Arts: 1 unit

-Advanced science refers to inquiry-based courses with laboratory experiences.
-They must align with grades 11/12 standards, or be AP courses or entry-level college courses - o Social Studies: 4 Units - World Languages: 3 units of one world language, or no less than 2 units of each of two world languages studies
+- o English: 4 Units - Math: 4 Units, including algebra 1, geometry, algebra 2 (or equivalent), and one other higher-level course. - O Science: 4 Units of advanced science, including one unit of physics and one unit of chemistry Advanced science refers to inquiry-based courses with laboratory experiences.
+They must align with grades 11/12 standards or be AP courses or entry-level college courses. - o Social Studies: 4 Units - World Languages: 3 Units of one world language, or no less than 2 Units of each of two world languages studies

-A student may opt to take two units each of two world languages studied if the student completes a total of four world language units
+A student may opt to take two units each of two world languages studied if the student completes a total of four world language units.